-Prince Harry faces criticism over comments about work, self-care and mental health
+Prince Harry faces criticism over comments about ‘experiencing burnout’ from work

 ‘Any work he’s done has been little more than a hobby’

-Prince Harry is facing varied reactions after describing the ways in which he prioritises his own mental health each day, while advocating for employers to allow their workers time to do the same.
+Prince Harry is facing varied reactions after describing the ways in which he prioritises his own mental health each day after suffering “burnout,” with some questioning the difficulty of the royal’s workload.

 The Duke of Sussex shared his thoughts on mental health during a virtual appearance hosted by personal coaching company BetterUp on Thursday, when he spoke with BetterUp CEO Alexi Robichaux and Serena Williams.

-While reflecting on his own experience, Harry, 37, who last year was named chief impact officer of BetterUp, said that he had experienced “burnout” and that he now prioritises self-care every day as a result.
+While reflecting on his own experience, Harry, 37, who last year was named chief impact officer of BetterUp, said that he had experienced “burnout,” which he described as a feeling of “getting to the very end of everything I had, any fuel, any steam in the engine,” and that he now prioritises self-care every day as a result.

 “I now put in about half an hour, 45 minutes, in the morning when it’s like: ‘Okay, one of the kids has gone to school, the other one is taking a nap, there’s a break in our programme,’” the royal said of daily life with wife Meghan Markle and the couple’s two children, Archie, two, and Lilibet, eight months, adding that he needs to “meditate every single day”.

-During the conversation, Harry also acknowledged the role that employers have in the ability for employees to take care of themselves, with the duke explaining: “From an employer perspective, you can’t expect people will put in work on themselves if you don’t give them the time to do it”.
+During the conversation, Harry also acknowledged the role that employers play in the ability for employees to take care of themselves, with the duke explaining: “From an employer perspective, you can’t expect people will put in work on themselves if you don’t give them the time to do it”.

 “When people focus on inner work, these people are better at work and are better at home,” he continued, adding that he knows from experience working and “as a husband [and] as a dad,” that “self-care is the first thing that drops away”.